egor7/blog-1/csv/csv.md

 q) vs[" "; "10 31 -42"]
 ```

 Kdb+ supports functional programming.
 You can easily apply a unary function to a list with `each`.
 This is similar to Python's `map` function.
-Furthermore you can derive a unary function from a binary function by binding a parameter.
+Furthermore, you can derive a unary function from a binary function by binding a parameter.
 This is called [projection](https://code.kx.com/q4m3/6_Functions/#64-projection).
-Putting this together we can split a list of strings by a whitespace as per
+Putting this together we can split a list of strings by whitespaces as per

 ```
 q) vs[" "] each ("10 31 -42"; "104 105 107")